- Code EMSC3025

 Additional readings of greater conceptual difficulty requiring an advanced scientific understanding will be made available for students enrolled in the Honours pathway option (HPO).
 20 per cent of the marks available on the exam will be answers to alternate questions for HPO students.
 Integration of this material in the independent project will be expected.

-- synthesise key concepts in groundwater hydrology and/or hydrogeochemistry to understand water resources
+- Synthesise key concepts in hydrology and/or remote sensing to understand changes in water resources.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.